ibm-cloud-docs/discovery-data/connect.md

 ### Web Crawl
 {: #connectwebcrawl}

 Use this option to crawl public websites that do not require a password.
-The web content is processed as HTML.
+The web content is processed as HTML, and the default max hop limit is 16.
 {: shortdesc}

-The Web Crawl has the following properties:
+#### Configuring a Web Crawl collection
+{: #configurewebcrawl}

+After selecting the **collection type** of **Web crawl** in {{site.data.keyword.discovery-data_short}}, enter the following **General** information:

+1. Under **Configuration**, enter the:
-**Start URLs** - The URLs where the crawler has to start crawling.
+    -  **Start URLs** - The URLs where the crawler has to start crawling.
 By default, the Web Crawl enables subtree crawling and URLs to be crawled only from the path supplied in the seed.
-The starting URL in the Web Crawl has two limitations, as to what it crawls to:
+Use the full URL, for example: `https://ibm.com`.
+The starting URL in the Web Crawl has two limitations as to what it crawls:

-   1. The same host as the start URL.
+       - The same host as the start URL.
-   1. Only crawls items where the beginning URL matches the beginning of the starting URL.
+       - Only crawls items where the beginning URL matches the beginning of the starting URL.
 Here, "beginning" means everything up to and including the last slash (`/`) in the starting URL, i.e. subtree crawling.

-**Advanced Configuration**
+1. Click the **Add** button to add one or more start URLs.
+1. Under **Advanced Configuration**, enter the:
     -  **Code page to use** - The field used to enter the character encoding.
+If unspecified, the default value used is `UTF-8`.

-If you are crawling Chinese language websites, enter `UTF-8` as the character set in the **Code page to use** field.
+    If you are crawling Chinese websites, enter `UTF-8` as the character set in the **Code page to use** field.
    {: tip}

-The default max hop limit is 16.
-After selecting the **collection type** of **Web crawl** and entering the **General** information:

-1. Under **Configuration**, enter the first URLs you would like to crawl.
-Use the full URL, for example: `https://ibm.com`.
-1. Click the **Add** button to add URLs.
 1. Click the **Create collection** button.

-After the crawl begins, you are directed to the [Collection overview](/docs/services/discovery-data?topic=discovery-data-collection-overview#collection-overview), which updates as documents are added to the collection.
+After the crawl begins, the **Overview** tab opens and updates as documents are added to the collection.

 ### Database